cncf/tag-security/governance/charter.md

 Given that the group is comprised of volunteers, specific requests from the TOC may be queued according to the bandwidth of the group.
-The co-chairs will facilitate prioritization under the guidance of the SIG-Security CNSF TOC leads.
+The co-chairs will facilitate prioritization under the guidance of the SIG-Security CNCF TOC leads.

 ### Out of scope
 * Not a standards body: We won't be creating standards.